 How Much Saw Palmetto Is Too Much?

-Each body requires something different, but evidence is inconclusive on doses of saw palmetto.
-There hasn’t been any conclusive evidence to declare any amount of saw palmetto has “too much.”
+Each body requires something different, but the evidence is inconclusive on doses of saw palmetto.
+There hasn’t been any conclusive evidence to declare any amount of saw palmetto as “too much.”
 Daily dosage recommendations can fall anywhere between 160–320 milligrams.

 Can You Boost Your Health with Saw Palmetto?